+Access identity 1 is only applicable while the UE is in N1 mode.
+Access identity 2 is only applicable while the UE is in N1 mode.

+When the UE is registered to the same PLMN or SNPN over 3GPP and non-3GPP access, the UE and the AMF maintain one MPS indicator and one MCS indicator that are common to both 3GPP and non-3GPP access.
+When the UE is registered to different PLMNs or SNPNs over 3GPP access and non-3GPP access, the UE maintains two MPS indicators and two MCS indicators separately for different accesses i.e., a MPS indicator and a MCS indicator for the the 3GPP access and another MPS indicator and a MCS indicator for the non-3GPP access:

-If the UE is not operating in SNPN access operation mode:
+- if the UE is not operating in SNPN access operation mode:

 a) the network informs the UE that the use of access identity 1 is valid in the RPLMN or equivalent PLMN by setting the MPS indicator bit of the 5GS network feature support IE to "Access identity 1 valid", in the REGISTRATION ACCEPT message.
 Based on operator policy, the AMF sets the MPS indicator bit in the REGISTRATION ACCEPT message based on the MPS priority information in the user's subscription context obtained from the UDM;

-b) upon receiving a REGISTRATION ACCEPT message with the MPS indicator bit set to "Access identity 1 valid", the UE shall act as a UE with access identity 1 configured for MPS as described in subclause 4.5.2, in all NG-RAN of the registered PLMN and its equivalent PLMNs.
-The MPS indicator bit in the 5GS network feature support IE provided in the REGISTRATION ACCEPT message is valid until the UE receives a REGISTRATION ACCEPT message with the MPS indicator bit set to "Access identity 1 not valid" or until the UE selects a non-equivalent PLMN.
-Access identity 1 is only applicable while the UE is in N1 mode.
+b) upon receiving a REGISTRATION ACCEPT message with the MPS indicator bit set to "Access identity 1 valid" via 3GPP access or via non-3GPP access if the UE is registered to the same PLMN over 3GPP access and non-3GPP access, the UE shall act as a UE with access identity 1 configured for MPS as described in subclause 4.5.2, in all NG-RAN of the registered PLMN and its equivalent PLMNs.
+The MPS indicator bit in the 5GS network feature support IE provided in the REGISTRATION ACCEPT message is valid in all NG-RAN of the registered PLMN and its equivalent PLMNs until the UE receives a REGISTRATION ACCEPT message or a CONFIGURATION UPDATE COMMAND message with the MPS indicator bit set to "Access identity 1 not valid" via 3GPP access or via non-3GPP access if the UE is registered to the same PLMN over 3GPP access and non-3GPP access or until the UE selects a non-equivalent PLMN over 3GPP access;

+x1) upon receiving a REGISTRATION ACCEPT message with the MPS indicator bit set to "Access identity 1 valid" via non-3GPP access or via 3GPP access if the UE is registered to the same PLMN over 3GPP access and non-3GPP access, the UE shall act as a UE with access identity 1 configured for MPS as described in subclause 4.7.2.2, in non-3GPP access of the registered PLMN and its equivalent PLMNs.
+The MPS indicator bit in the 5GS network feature support IE provided in the REGISTRATION ACCEPT message is valid in non-3GPP access of the registered PLMN and its equivalent PLMNs until the UE receives a REGISTRATION ACCEPT message or a CONFIGURATION UPDATE COMMAND message with the MPS indicator bit set to "Access identity 1 not valid" via non-3GPP accessor or via 3GPP access if the UE is registered to the same PLMN over 3GPP access and non-3GPP access or until the UE selects a non-equivalent PLMN over non-3GPP access;